 We will keep you informed if further scientific information comes to light.

 We have received inquiries about a shortage of hand sanitizer.
-We have been reassured by public health officials that the current shortage of supplies is expected to be short-lived; they do not expect empty shelves to continue indefinitely.
-Officials have been making efforts to communicate with the public that there is no need for panic or for hoarding of supplies.
-There has also been clear communication that the issue is not with suppliers, but rather with excessive demand as people stock up.
+Officials have been making efforts to source additional supplies and to communicate with the public that there is no need for panic or for hoarding of supplies.
+A number of public and private sector organizations have been canvassing businesses about their needs and are working to coordinate availability of required supplies.
 The situation is expected to ease over the coming weeks; please be patient.

 If you are experiencing an immediate issue with lack of supplies and need guidance on alternatives (for example, guidance on making your own hand sanitizer), please follow expert recommendations and retain the instructions to show your auditor.
 Examples include: